A. Conger Goodyear House

-The A. Conger Goodyear House is an NRHP listed historic home located at Old Westbury in Nassau County, New York.
+The A. Conger Goodyear House is a historic home located in the Village of Old Westbury in Nassau County, New York, United States.

 History

 The house was built in 1938 in the International style.
 The house was designed by architect Edward Durell Stone, and was owned by businessman and philanthropist Anson Conger Goodyear.
 The house has 6,000 square feet of space, five bedrooms and five and a half baths and currently sits on a five-and-a-half-acre lot.

 The home has been described as "a remarkable balancing act between the austerity of the then·developing high modernism of Mies van der Rohe and the warm, site-oriented romantic functionalism of earlier American masters like Frank Lloyd Wright."